octanym/unit1-sprint2-module1/README.md

 Edit the `ReadMe` file with your answers to the questions below.

-1. In your own words, define closure (1-2 sentences). a closure is the environment surrounding a function and the variables available in that environment. the boundary of the outer environment is delimited by the end of the function itself and/or the beginning of another function within it. the surrounding environment can be defined by the scope of adefined by the boundary of the scope of the surrounding function
+1. In your own words, define closure (1-2 sentences).
+   A closure is an inner functions ability to access not only the variables within its own scope but also the variables scoped to the surrounding function.
 2. Study the following code, then answer the questions below.

 ```js